Daechler/SpawnTeleport/README.md

 # VanillaSpawnTeleport
-Teleports a player to the vanilla spawn with a warm-up timer.
+Teleport to the server spawn.